irl-ncai/PINNverse/Falkner-Skan-PINNS/README.md

     ```

 3.  **Add Your Data**
-    Place your `mydata1.csv` file directly into the repository's root folder.
+    Place your `SampleData.csv` file directly into the repository's root folder.
 This file contains the analytic solution used to guide the PINN's training.

 4.  **Run the Code**
     Execute the main Python script from your terminal.
     ```bash
     python pinn_falkner_skan.py
     ```
+    *Alternatively, you can click the "Open In Colab" button above to run the code in a Google Colab notebook.*

 ## 🧠 How It Works